 - Stacy has successfully represented insurance companies before state insurance regulators in evidentiary hearings on applications for approval of mergers and acquisitions of other licensed insurance entities.

-- “Hot Topics in Video Game Law,” Austin Bar Association – Entertainment & Sports Law Section CLE (March 2015)
+- Speaker, “Hot Topics in Video Game Law,” Austin Bar Association – Entertainment & Sports Law Section CLE (March 2015)

 - Moderator, “They’re Not Just for Kids: Video Games and the Future of Soft IP Law,” American Bar Association – Intellectual Property Litigation in Texas (February 2015)

 - Speaker, “Newsroom Legal Toolbox,” Texas Association of Broadcasters, Webinar (January 2017)

 - Speaker, “Newsroom Focus,” Texas Association of Broadcasters, TAB Legislative Day Conference (January 2017)